oli-hall/oli-hall.github.io/_posts/2018-12-10-Data-Engineering.md

 #### RDDs

-RDDs (Resilient Distributed Datasets) are the bread and butter of Spark.
+[RDDs](https://spark.apache.org/docs/latest/rdd-programming-guide.html) (Resilient Distributed Datasets) are the bread and butter of Spark.
 These are what they say on the tin - a way of representing a collection of data - a list, a set, whatever it may be.
 The items in an RDD do not all have to be of the same type - it’s merely a bucket of data.
 RDDs can be modified by many common functional operators - map, filter, reduce, etc - as well as more specialised operators that assume data in key-value form, similar to that used in MapReduce.
 This key-value form operates in similar ways - the key is used to control parallelism, with keys used to assign data to different Spark workers, and in various grouping operations.

 #### DataFrames

-DataFrames are a later addition, and if you’re from a Data Science background, they’re not dissimilar to Pandas’ DataFrame construct (albeit designed for parallelised processing within Spark).
+[DataFrames](https://spark.apache.org/docs/latest/sql-programming-guide.html) are a later addition, and if you’re from a Data Science background, they’re not dissimilar to Pandas’ DataFrame construct (albeit designed for parallelised processing within Spark).
 They hold more structured data in a columnar format, with each column having a discrete type.
 This means that each row of data in a DataFrame is of the same type, effectively, which means there are more assumptions that can be made when using operators.

 DataFrames are part of SparkSQL - an SQL-like construct over base Spark (RDDs and their associated operators), giving a familiar relational-esque interface to tables of data.
 There are joins, unions, etc. DataFrames can be used directly, in a similar manner to RDDs, by creating a dataset and calling methods upon it (map, filter, etc), or indirectly, by creating tables (virtual constructs over distributed datasets), and running scripts written in SparkSQL over them.
 This means that folks more used to working in SQL can still analyse huge non-relational datasets in Spark - SparkSQL provides a similar interface to Apache Hive in the Hadoop/MapReduce world.

+### Spark Architecture

+Spark can be run either in ‘local’ mode, in which case it will run on the local machine, or in a ‘cluster’ mode, in which case it will run the job on a specified cluster.
+Spark clusters consist of one or more master nodes, which orchestrate job running, and where data ends up, and zero or more slave/worker nodes.
+These perform the majority of the heavy lifting.
+Certain operations are run purely on the master nodes, and some purely on workers (another factor to consider when tuning jobs).
+If there is more than one master, then the masters can recover from failure (one of the master nodes failing/going down), and generally jobs are resilient to the failure of worker nodes.

+### Data Locality

+As with MapReduce, when processing large amounts of data, you’ll want to consider where the data is coming from.
+If it’s coming from some external datastore, all of that data will need to be streamed over the network, which will add a lot of network traffic and time to jobs.
+Another option is co-locating data - storing the data on the same nodes that will do the processing.
+This is often done when the data is stored in HDFS or Cassandra - running both data storage and processing on the same physical machines.
+You’ll also need to consider the parallelism of the jobs involved to minimise streaming of data between nodes - if running on YARN, Spark can optimise tasks for where the data is located, which can make a big difference.

+### Launching Spark jobs

+As with many distributed frameworks, jobs are [launched](https://spark.apache.org/docs/latest/submitting-applications.html) by passing a job in a self-contained class to a special script.
+In the case of Spark, there’s a launcher script called spark-submit, that lives in bin in any spark installation.
+This bundles up the job and fires it off to to the master node for execution.

+If your code is not entirely self-contained, then things start to get a little more complex.
+If you have 3rd party library dependencies, then you’ll need to to make sure that these are installed on every single machine in the cluster.
+Referencing your own code requires packaging it up and passing it across to the cluster.

+This launching method does mean that running jobs from a local application requires some wrapping to make sure that everything is configured correctly and the right bits of code are sent to the right place.
+I’ll cover a solution I’ve used for DataProc in the DataProc section.

+### Disadvantages

+Spark has a lot of great features, but there are a few downsides.
+One is the complexity - there’s a huge amount to learn, and it can take years to grasp the nuances of the various features.
+Tuning and optimising Spark jobs in particular is a fine art - there are a huge number of variables, and getting good performance is hard.
+Particularly for smaller datasets, running through Spark, even optimised Spark, can end up being slower than an equivalent plain ol’ Python program, just because of the overhead of spinning up a job on a large Spark cluster, sending data to and fro across the network.

+Setting up a Spark cluster (whether dedicated, or via Kubernetes, Mesos or YARN) is non-trivial - even upon cloud compute it can be a lot of configuration and networking - you need devops assistance to maintain it and keep everything running smoothly.

+Finally, if you have a decent number of Spark jobs, and start creating utils, and job tests, testing can be a nightmare.
+The official way to test Spark involves spinning up a dedicated Spark node (either locally or on a Cluster), running a test, and spinning down again.
+That’s really slow, even with minimal settings.
+I actually ended up [writing a library](https://github.com/oli-hall/bermann) to mock Spark and run unit tests (it currently only supports RDDs, and is probably a bit out of date, but was hundreds of times faster than spinning up Spark).

 ### Examples

 #### Word Count

-Count all words present in a file of data.
-(Assumes a SparkContext set up and available as sc).
+It's good all 'count all the words in a file' time again, this time with Spark.
+This assumes the presence of a [`SparkContext`](http://spark.apache.org/docs/latest/api/python/pyspark.html#pyspark.SparkContext) set up correctly and available as `sc`.

 ```python
 text_file = sc.textFile("hdfs://...")